 Expensive Kitchen Sink Repairs

+Two of the plastic bags were surprisingly heavy to lift.
 I needed both hands and all my strength to lift these two bags onto the kitchen bench.
-Inside both the bags was a gold bar roughly the size of a house brick.
-I felt I was in Aladdin’s cave!
+Inside each of the bags was a gold bar roughly the size of a house brick.
+I felt like I was in Aladdin’s cave!
 The elderly lady was standing over my shoulder.
-She didn’t offer…. and I didn’t ask.
-I went out to the truck to get some more tools and when I came back in, the bags and their precious contents were gone.
+She didn’t offer any explanation…. and I didn’t ask.

 Based on the standard mass of a gold bar and the price at the time, I estimate that one of those bars would have been worth about $160,000.

-Meeting Peter reminded me of this story.
+Meeting Peter reminded me of this incident.
 After retelling it to him, he pointed out that earlier this month (September 09) gold had reached a price of US$1000 per ounce, and then estimated that one of those bars would have been worth at least US$400,000.

 Not a bad mornings work.